After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 Copy?
 AI.

 Photos?
-AI-generated images of happy intergenerational housemates that we real enough looking
+AI-generated images of happy intergenerational housemates that were real enough looking.

 Strategy?
 Business model?
 Positioning statements?
 All AI.